zernie/zernie.github.com/README.md

 GitHub Actions run linting, type checks, Steiger, and production builds on every pull request and push to `main`.

+## Deployment

+Pushes to `main` automatically build and deploy the static export to GitHub Pages.
+The workflow runs `npm run build` followed by
+`npm run export`, bundles the generated `out/` directory (including the `CNAME` for the custom domain), and publishes it through
+`actions/deploy-pages`.
+Once GitHub Pages is enabled in the repository settings and pointed at the `github-pages` environment, the site is available globally with automatic HTTPS.

 ## Project Structure (FSD)

 ```